selfsame/fen2/JOURNAL.md

 * stick the root path into lua and wrap the function calls to globalize the path

 I desperately need to make *some* kind of progress here

+# 10-28-2022

+OK I've solved the relative paths thing by just using `env::current_dir()` everywhere.
+Honestly this was very simple and I could have done this 10 days ago.

+My next goal is calling a viable update() on a child process